pbuckner/x-plane_plugins/XPython/docs/source/development/modules/dataaccess.rst

  to simply create and manage the data reference & then you can poll (using :py:func:`getDataf`) to get data updates.

-.. py:function:: unshareData(name, dataType, changed=None, refCon=None)
+.. py:function:: unshareData(name, dataType, dataChanged=None, refCon=None)

  This routine removes your notification function for shared data.
 Call it when done with the data to stop receiving change notifications.
 Arguments